The Kinks: Critical success (1966–1972)

 The satirical single "Sunny Afternoon" was the biggest UK hit of summer 1966, topping the charts and displacing the Beatles' "Paperback Writer".
 Before the release of The Kink Kontroversy, Ray Davies suffered a nervous and physical breakdown, caused by the pressures of touring, writing and ongoing legal squabbles.
 During his months of recuperation, he wrote several new songs and pondered the band's direction.
-In June 1966, Quaife was involved in an automobile accident, and after his recovery he decided to leave the band.
+In June 1966, Quaife was involved in an automobile accident, and after his recovery, he decided to leave the band.
 Bassist John Dalton, who was initially hired to fill in for the injured Quaife, subsequently became his official replacement.
 However, Quaife soon had a change of heart and rejoined the band in November 1966, with Dalton returning to his previous job as a coalman.

-"Sunny Afternoon" was a dry run for the band's next album Face to Face, which displayed Davies' growing ability to craft musically gentle yet lyrically cutting narrative songs about everyday life and people.
+"Sunny Afternoon" was a dry run for the band's next album, Face to Face, which displayed Davies's growing ability to craft musically gentle yet lyrically cutting narrative songs about everyday life and people.
 Hopkins returned for the sessions to play various keyboard instruments, including piano and harpsichord.
 He played on the band's next two studio albums as well and was involved in a number of their live BBC recordings before joining the Jeff Beck Group in 1968.
-Face to Face was released in October 1966 in the UK, where it was well received and peaked at number 8.
+Face to Face was released in October 1966 in the UK, where it was well received and peaked at number eight.
 When it was released in the US in December, the album was tipped as a potential "chart winner" by Billboard magazine.
 Despite this, it managed only a meagre chart peak of 135—a sign of the band's flagging popularity in the American market.

 Released in November 1966, the Kinks' next single was a social commentary piece entitled "Dead End Street".
-It became another UK Top 10 hit, but reached only number 73 in the US.
-Bob Dawbarn from Melody Maker praised Ray Davies' ability to create a song with "some fabulous lyrics and a marvellous melody ... combined with a great production", and music scholar Johnny Rogan described it as "a kitchen sink drama without the drama—a static vision of working-class stoicism".
+It became another UK Top 10 hit but reached only number 73 in the US.
+Bob Dawbarn from Melody Maker praised Ray Davies's ability to create a song with "some fabulous lyrics and a marvellous melody [...] combined with a great production", and music scholar Johnny Rogan described it as "a kitchen sink drama without the drama—a static vision of working-class stoicism".
 One of the group's first promotional music videos was produced for the song.
 It was filmed on Little Green Street, a small 18th-century lane in north London, located off Highgate Road in Kentish Town.
-Both "Dead End Street" and its B-side "Big Black Smoke" were recorded with John Dalton on bass, though Quaife had returned by the time the single was released, and appeared in the promotional music video.